 Yes, the providers at Golden State Orthopedics & Spine participate in the Medicare program.

 Yes.
 We a comprehensive workers compensation program in place.
 For more details, please visit our Workers Compensation page.

 Q: How do I get a refill on my medication?

 Contact your local pharmacy and have them submit a refill request to our office.
 Refills are approved during regular business hours Monday through Friday.
 Please allow at least a 24-hour turnaround time.
 Refills requested on Friday afternoons will NOT be filled until Monday.

 Q: What insurance do you accept?

-We are contracted with most major insurance carriers, which we have listed on our Insurance page.
+We are contracted with most major insurance carriers.
 It is recommended that you contact your insurance company to confirm that we are in-network for your specific plan.

 Q: Where is surgery performed?